Advice on Choosing a Guesthouse in Tonga

 - The Guide to Vava’u on a Budget

 As established, all guesthouses are in the main towns of each island group.
 However, if you won’t have a car while in Tonga, then it’s a good idea to check out what is within walking distance of your chosen guesthouses.
-Especially for Nuku’alofa, some guesthouses are quite a long walk from the city centre, which has both advantages and disadvantages.
+Especially for Nuku’alofa, some guesthouses are quite a long walk from the city centre.
+Check out the links below on where are accommodations are located and what’s nearby, as well as a compilation of guesthouses based on location:

 What’s Included in Your Stay?